hkelly93/SmartKitchen/README.md

     * Fixed an issue with editing expiration
     * Combined the latest inventory and inventory methods and added refresh spinners for the panels.
     * Added in UUIDs for each item on the server side.
+    * Added in UUIDs to the client side, just need to connect them to the REST calls.

 * Brian Day
     * Fixed issue with scannerhealth looking at network health